Physical aspects of psychological shock

 Physical Activation in Response to an Event

-Biologically, the goal of high activation is to mobilize a lot of energy to ensure survival.
+Biologically, the goal of high activation is to mobilise a lot of energy to ensure survival.
 The physical response consists of high levels of autonomic nervous system arousal for fight or flight and then return to a safe environment.
 Safety consists above all in physical survival and good social contact with safe people.

 • Escape – The person would flee to safety and in the process of fleeing (running away) would use up the energy.